nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

-In order to support pre-generics and post-generics code on the same [virtual machine](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html), the Java compiler [erases](https://docs.oracle.com/javase/specs/jls/se11/html/jls-4.html#jls-4.6) generic type parameters.
+In order to support pre-generics and post-generics code on the same [virtual machine](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html), the Java compiler [erases](https://docs.oracle.com/javase/specs/jls/se11/html/jls-4.html#jls-4.6) generic type parameters after type-checking.

-> "The decision not to make all generic types reifiable is one of the most crucial, and controversial design decisions involving the type system of the Java programming language.
+> "The decision not to make all generic types [not erased] is one of the most crucial, and controversial design decisions involving the type system of the Java programming language.
 >
 > "Ultimately, the most important motivation for this decision is compatibility with existing code."
 > [Java Language Specification, section 4.7](https://docs.oracle.com/javase/specs/jls/se11/html/jls-4.html#jls-4.7)